Elias-Arbash/PCBVision/README.md

 To use the codes without errors, install the libraries listed in the Requirements.txt file.
 The codes require at least 1 GPU to run and handle the data.

-### Usage

-For detailed code instructions, please refer to the code documentation.
-More information about the methodology and experiments can be found in the paper [here](https://arxiv.org/abs/2401.06528).

 ## Data Access